kircherlab/ReMM/Snakemake/Readme.md

 - input: files that serve as input for  rules (raw feature files, variants)
 - output: computed files - output of rules (VCF feature files, training sets, predictions)

 Some directories contain README files with more detailed information on the content of folders.
+A DAG (directed acyclical graph) of the workflow (schematic representation) starting from the step *4.
+Variants* can be found in WorkFlowDAG.jpg.
+The DAG for steps 1-3 is not shown for the sake of clarity because they contain more than one hundred rule executions.

 ### 1. Collecting annotations